 - The job valuation is greater than $2,500 (FS Section 713.13(1)(a) and 713.135(1)(d)), or

-If a NOC is required, prior to requesting the first inspection, you must submit a recorded Notice of Commencement to the Building Department (FS§713.135).
+If a NOC is required, prior to requesting the first inspection, you must submit a recorded NOC to the Building Department (FS§713.135).
 This must be provided to the Building Department in one of the two following ways (FS 713.135(d)):

-- Certified copy of recorded Notice of Commencement, or
+- Certified copy of the recorded NOC, or

 - Notarized statement from the owner, or the owner’s authorized agent, of the property stating that a Notice of Commencement has been filed for recording to the Monroe County Clerk’s Office for recording, along with a copy of the Notice of Commencement submitted for recording.

-The permit card issued and posted on-site displays the minimum inspections required.
+The permit card issued displays the minimum inspections required.
 The contractor should request appropriate inspections to cover the scope of work performed in addition to those listed on the permit card.

-IVR may not be available from 11 p.m. to 4 a.m. on Thursday evenings/Friday mornings due to weekly system maintenance.
-Reference the following resources for details on the IVR system and how to schedule an inspection using the IVR.
+(IVR may not be available from 11 p.m. to 4 a.m. on Thursday evenings and Friday mornings due to weekly system maintenance.)

 After Hours Inspection Requests

-Permit applicants may request required inspections to be conducted outside of normal working hours (Monday through Friday 8 a.m. to 5 p.m.) by paying an additional fee that will be charged per hour or fraction thereof, with a two-hour minimum.
-Complete and submit to the Building Department: After Hours Inspection Request Opens a New Window. .
+Applicants may request required inspections be conducted outside of normal working hours (Monday through Friday 8 a.m. to 5 p.m.) by paying an additional fee that will be charged per hour or fraction thereof, with a two-hour minimum.

 Track Inspection Progress and Permit Status Using MCeSearch

-The Building Department provides unincorporated Monroe County residents with a web application called MCeSearch.
-The website allows the public to view general information on permits, contractors, and code compliance cases entered into Monroe County’s database.
+The Building Department provides unincorporated Monroe County residents with a web application that allows the public to view information on permits, contractors, and code compliance cases entered into Monroe County’s database.

 Opens a New Window.